-Meghan Shannon has announced that she is seeking the Conservative Party of Canada nomination for Parry Sound-Muskoka in the upcoming federal election, according to a statement on her website.
+Meghan Shannon has announced that she is seeking the Conservative Party of Canada nomination for Parry Sound-Muskoka in the upcoming federal election.

 Shannon recently ran for the Conservative nomination in Waterloo, but lost the bid to Jerry Zhang on April 2.
 Shannon majored in Geography at the University of Guelph and completed a Master’s of Environmental Studies in Tourism Policy and Planning at the University of Waterloo.
 She then completed a PhD in Geography and Environmental Management, specializing in rural economic development and traveling to rural communities to research adaptation and diversification approaches to changing economic landscapes in Canada.
 Shannon also worked as the manager for a non-profit agency that serves at-risk youth.